Modeling Tips – Which Model Agency to Contact and Why | Where Do I Find Talent Agencies Near Me?

 Listen To What Other Models & Agents Have to Say!

 3. Advice from consumer advocates, former (modeling) customers and ex-agency employees for avoiding modeling scams:

-If you are asked to sign a contract, take it home first.
-If they refuse, walk away.
+Also, if you are asked to sign a contract, take it home first.
+Walk away if they refuse.